 |Top 1%||> 90.000|

-There are six reasons why The Netherlands is a rich country.
+There are six reasons why The Netherlands is so rich.

 - The Netherlands has fertile soil and a mild maritime climate